LeToNode/Play2.0-CN-doc/scalaGuide/ScalaForms.md

 ## Displaying a form in a template

-The `Form` value contains everything needed to display the form to the user:
+The `Form` value contains everything you need to display the form to the user:

 ```html
 @(userForm: Form[models.User])